 - Storage: Leftover quiche keeps well!
 Store covered in the fridge for up to 4 days.

 - To Reheat: Warm slices in a 300ºF oven or air fryer until heated through.
-Avoid the microwave if you want to keep the crust crisp.
+You can microwave them as well, but it might make the crust a little soggy.

-Absolutely.
-A good-quality store-bought pie crust or puff pastry works great, just blind bake before filling.
+For sure!
+A good-quality store-bought pie crust or puff pastry works great (and saves a ton of time!), just blind bake before filling.

 Yes!
-Let it cool completely, then wrap tightly and freeze for up to 2 months.
-Thaw overnight in the fridge and reheat in the oven.
+Let the quiche cool completely, wrap tightly in a freezer safe plastic wrap, and freeze for up to 2 months.
+Thaw quiche in the fridge before reheating.

 More Brunch Recipes You Will Love: